 When President Clinton replied, "I guess I am," to Sanjay Gupta's query, "Do you call yourself a vegan?" it was, I think, a turning point for the way the rest of the world looks at a vegan lifestyle.
 You could argue that there are thousands of vegans who have long shouted themselves hoarse about the benefits of a plant-based diet, and who deserve more credit than Clinton does, and I won't fight with you.
 But here's why the once-burger-chomping Clinton's embrace of veganism is very important: because it tells everyone out there who swears they cannot live without meat and/or dairy products that they can change.
 More, that change could save their lives.

 Now, to share some real food with this food for thought, here is a recipe for my Whole Wheat Burger Buns you will absolutely love, and one that I had promised to share in my last post.
-Try it with a hefty vegan burger, like my Bean and Oats Burgers, or my Spicy and Fat-Free Black Bean Burgers.
+Try it with a hefty vegan burger, like my Bean and Oats Burgers, or my Vegan Black Bean Burger

 Or with my vegan BLT.
 Enjoy, all!